Humalog Mix 25 Cartridges 100 Units/mL

 Humalog Mix 25 100IU/ml Cartridge has a prolonged duration of action and a fast onset of action.
 Together, it ensures rapid and consistent control to manage blood glucose levels throughout the day.

 A doctor or nurse should provide training on how to administer insulin in the form of injection properly.
 Managing your blood sugar levels is an essential part of diabetes management which can help you avoid any risks and complications such as eye damage, kidney damage, nerve problems, or loss of limbs.

 25% insulin lispro is the active substance dissolved in water.
 It works faster than insulin produced by the body since it has had a molecular modification.
 Protamine sulfate makes up the other 75% of Humalog Mix 25 in the form of a suspension.

 Your doctor or nurse will provide instruction on how to inject under the skin properly.
 It should be taken 15 minutes before starting your meal or within 20 minutes of creating your meal.
 Do not discontinue using insulin unless advised by your doctor.

 Humalog Mix 25 should be used as part of a treatment program that includes a healthy diet, weight loss, and exercise program as advised by your doctor, allowing patients to live a more healthy life.

 Warnings and Precautions

 Hypoglycemia or low blood sugar is the most common adverse effect experienced by insulin users.
-Blood glucose monitoring is recommended for all patients with diabetes.
+Blood glucose monitoring is recommended for all patients with diabetes (type 1, type 2, gestational and brittle).
 Uncorrected hypoglycemic or hyperglycemic reactions can cause loss of consciousness, coma, or even death.
 Information on how to recognize these symptoms is provided below.

 Humalog Mix25 should be given within 15 minutes before a meal.